Kawasaki Ki-64

-The Kawasaki Ki-64 (Allied code name: Rob) was a one-off prototype of an experimental heavy, single seat, fighter.
+The Kawasaki Ki-64 (Allied code name: Rob) was a one-off prototype of an experimental heavy, single-seat fighter.
 It had two unusual design features.
-First; it had two Kawasaki Ha-40 engines in tandem; one in the aircraft nose, the other behind the cockpit, both being connected by a drive shaft.
+First, it had two Kawasaki Ha-40 engines in tandem, one in the aircraft nose and the other behind the cockpit, both connected by a drive shaft.
 This combination (called the Kawasaki Ha-201) drove two, three-bladed, contra-rotating propellers.
-The second feature was the use of the wing surface as a radiator for the water-cooled engines.
+The second feature was using the wing surface as a radiator for the water-cooled engines.
 The aircraft first flew in December 1943.
-During the fifth flight, the rear engine caught fire; and while the aircraft made an emergency landing, it was damaged.
+During the fifth flight, the rear engine caught fire, and, while the aircraft made an emergency landing, it was damaged.
 The aircraft was subsequently abandoned in mid-1944 in favour of more promising projects.
 The airframe survived the war, and parts of the unique cooling system were sent to Wright Field for examination.